 ● Marketing the plan to individuals can begin Oct.
 1st for a Jan 1st effective date.

-● Individuals can enroll from Oct 15th to Dec, 7th in a plan approved for your County.
+● Individuals can enroll from Oct 15th to Dec 7th in a plan approved for the County where they reside.

 MediCare pays the MA company a fixed monthly payment to manage treatment, pay providers, etc., for each person who signs up for their MAPD.

 Priority One — Initial Coverage Election Period (ICEP)

-● The ICEP is a one time period of seven months when turning 65 to apply for a MA plan! — People usually select a MAPD, which is a MA with prescriptions.
-The ICEP it's at the same time as the IEP to sign up for MediCare.
+● The ICEP is a one-time, seven-month period at age 65 to apply for a Medicare Advantage plan! — People usually select a MAPD, an MA plan with prescriptions.

-A person can apply in month 3, 2, or 1 before eligible for MediCare, during their eligible month, and in month 1, 2, or 3 after 65.
+Using the ICEP, a person can apply in either month 3, 2, or 1 before eligible, during their eligible month, and in month 1, 2, or 3 after 65.

 Priority Two — Medicare Advantage Open Enrollment Period (MA OEP)

-● The MA OEP is a special once a year time, Jan 1st to March 31st.
-It was developed so an individual in a MA or MAPD who is dissatisfied with some part of their plan, can make a change.
+● The MA OEP is a special once-a-year time from Jan 1st to March 31st.
+It was developed so an individual in an MA or MAPD who is dissatisfied with some part of their plan can make a change.

--> Select a new MA or MAPD either with their current or another company.
+-> Select a new MA or MAPD with their current or another company.

--> Return to original Medicare, select a Medicare Supplement, and a stand alone Prescription Drug Plan (PDP), and a Medicare Supplement plan.
+-> Return to original Medicare, select a stand-alone Prescription Drug Plan (PDP), and a Medicare Supplement plan.

-● In addition, a person who signed up for MediCare when eligible and enrolled in a MA or MAPD can also use the MA OEP to make a change during the first three months enrolled in the plan using the MA OEP.
+● A person who signed up for MediCare when first eligible and enrolled in a MA or MAPD can also make a change during the first three months enrolled in the plan using the MA OEP.

 Priority Three — Special Election Period (SEP)

-● The SEP is a time an individual, who has certain life events, can change their MAPD.
-Situations such as when:
+● The SEP is a time for individuals who have certain life events such as:

 -> moving to a different state.

--> learning, based on income level, they qualify for Extra Help with prescription costs.
+-> learning they qualify for Extra Help with prescription costs.

 In addition, there are various situational SEPs.
-One example is a person enrolled in a Medicare Supplement who changed to a MA/MAPD but then became dissatisfied during the first 12 months.
+One example is a person enrolled in a Medicare Supplement who changed to an MA/MAPD and became dissatisfied during the first 12 months.
 They can then:

 Priority Four — Annual Election Period (AEP)

-● The AEP is the most common time to make a change to their MA or PDP.
+● The AEP is the most common time when individuals can change their MA or PDP.

 ● It happens each fall, currently from October 15th to December 7th.

-● New coverage using the AEP is effective January 1st.
+● New coverage selected during the AEP is effective January 1st.

-Individuals can make changes such as to select a:
+Individuals can make changes during the AEP, such as selecting a:

 Priority Five — Open Enrollment Period for Institutionalized (OEPI)

-● Gives them flexibility to meet their medical situation!
+● Gives them the flexibility to meet their medical situation!
 They can make changes: